codec-xyz/photo_frame_manager/readme.md

 ## Photo Frame Type Files

-Some fully setup picture frames are included with this package.
+Some fully setup frames are included with this package.

-These files define picture frames.
-They are a set of picture frames that should look the same but have different aspect ratios.
+These files define frames.
+They are a set of frames that should look the same but have different aspect ratios.
 They also hold a material that gets copied and used for the photo and other settings.

-**If you want to setup your own** bring the model(s) into unity in any format that can be drop directly into a scene for example: .fbx, .obj, .blend, .prefabs, etc. Then right click in the project file view > **Create** > **Photo Frame Type**
+**If you want to setup your own** bring the model(s) into unity in any format that can be dropped directly into a scene for example: .fbx, .obj, .blend, .prefabs, etc. Then right click in the project file view > **Create** > **Photo Frame Type**

 ![](readme_images/Menu003.png)